The Gospel of God”

 Chapter 7 is a further illustration and explanation of the truths of chapter 6.

-This, then, leads to a question about the law—if our “marriage” to the law was so unhappy, does that mean that the law is “sin” (7:7)?
+This, then, leads to a question about the law—if our “marriage” to the law was so unhappy, does that mean that the law is “sin”?
+(7:7).
 Is the law, perhaps, to blame for our sinfulness?
-Paul repudiates that notion—“God forbid” (7:7).
+Paul repudiates that notion with “God forbid” (7:7).
 Two things are clear in the rest of the chapter: the law is good, and the sinner is guilty.
 Notice the many positive qualities of the law: “the commandment [was] ordained to life” (7:10); “the law is holy, and the commandment holy, and just, and good” (7:12); “the law is spiritual” (7:14); “I delight in the law of God” (7:22); and “I myself serve the law of God” (7:25).
 Emphatically, Paul does not speak evil of the law.

 When the holy law of God came into contact with a sinner, Paul, the result was death.
 That is, as Paul is at pains to point out, not the fault of the law, but is the fault of the sinner.
 Paul makes it very personal—from 7:7-7:25 he uses the personal pronoun, “I.” It was through the law that Paul knew sin (7:7), specifically, the Tenth Commandment revealed to Paul his lust (7:7).
 Sin, which acted like a power in Paul, “[took] occasion by the commandment [and] wrought in [Paul] all manner of concupiscence [lust]” (7:8).
 The law acted on Paul in such a way that it provoked him and stirred him up to greater expressions of sin.
 When the law said, “Thou shalt,” Paul did not.
 When the law said, “Thou shalt not,” Paul did.
 That was not the law’s fault—it was Paul’s fault.
 “Sin,” said Paul, “work[ed] death in me by that which is good (i.e., by the law), that sin by the commandment might become exceeding sinful” (7:13).